jdariasl/OTBD/README.md

 # OTBD
-Repository of the OTDB curse, parto of the MUTSC at UPM.
+Repository of the OTDB curse, part of the MUTSC at UPM.